 Poppy, California – Escholzia californica.
 Our state wildflower, and a beautiful, short lived perennial.
 Poppies will take on a summer dormancy and put out their orange or yellow flowers from winter through late spring.
 Bumblebees love them, and the whole plant is medicinal.
 Full sun.

 Sage, Black – Salvia mellifera.
 Often passed by unnoticed, most people recognize black sage as the smell of our local mountains.
 Glossy green leaves and white flowers in whorls.
 Full sun and dry, well-drained soils.
-We like to use the leaves in a face wash or foot bath, and they can be nice in a tea.
-Great bee plant and the first to bloom of our native sages.
+From locally collected seed.

 Sage, Hummingbird – Salvia spathacea.
-All year.
-One of my favorite plants, and perfect for shady areas, especially oak understory.
-Hummingbird Sage blooms in the early spring with thick fragrant corollas and magenta flowers.
+One of my favorite plants, and perfect for shady areas, Hummingbird Sage blooms in the early spring with thick fragrant corollas and magenta flowers.
 True to its name, the hummingbirds will be busy around it.
-The flowering stocks can reach 3 feet tall, and the plant will gradually colonize an area.
+The flowering stocks can reach 4 feet tall, and the plant will gradually colonize an area.
 Evergreen perennial, part shade and occasional summer water.
 The leaves make a nice tea and the flowers are edible.

 Sage, Purple – Salvia leucophylla.
-A hardy shrub with silver fuzzy leaves and purple flowers 3-4'.
-This is a very drought tolerant sage, though it does look better with occasional summer water and will eventually become quite large.
+A hardy shrub with silver fuzzy leaves and purple flowers in whorls.
+This is a very drought tolerant sage, though it does look better with occasional summer water and will eventually become quite large (up to 4’ tall and wide).
 Full sun, good drainage.
 Can be formally pruned into a tidy hedge or shrub.

-Sage, White – Salvia apiana.
-Year round availability.
+Sage, White – Salvia apiana Year round availability.
 A truly beautiful plant, the leaves are silvery–white and can be collected and burned as an incense or made into a tea.
 A long lived perennial with tall flower spikes in summer (can be 6ft tall) much loved by bees and other native pollinators.
 Prefers full sun and well drained, dry soils.
 While it will naturalize after its first winter, it does appreciate occasional summer water.
 Not recommended for culinary use – see Sage under culinary herbs.
+NOTE: Due to its increasing popularity as an incense or ‘Smudge’, our wild stands of White Sage are being recklessly and illegally harvested to fuel the demand.
+If you use this plant, then PLEASE grow your own.
+Bringing it into cultivation gives you permission to harvest it.
+Avoid purchasing “wild crafted” white sage – instead, seek out and support local farmers who are tending plants in cultivation.

 Toyon – Heteromeles arbutifolia.
 Year round.
-Evergreen perennial shrub will grow 6-8’ tall and has big clusters of red berries in winter.
-Very adaptable to different conditions, Toyon will grow in full sun or part shade, including the understory shade of oak trees or the north side of a building.
-Great hedgerow plant.
-White flowers in summer are not showy, but provide pollen and nectar for native pollinators.
+Evergreen perennial shrub will grow 6-8’ tall and has red berries in winter.
+Very adaptable to different conditions, Toyon will grow in full sun or part to complete shade, including the understory shade of oak trees.

 Woodmint – Stachys bullata.
 Winter.
 Also referred to as hedge-nettle, this is a native woodland creeper with fragrant foliage and pale purple flowers that will be visited by bees, hummingbirds and butterflies.
 Grows in the dry to moist shade and can be summer dormant.
 Makes a nice tea.